SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:41:49]</i> **Ben:** Okay!

 <i class="timecode">[00:41:51]</i> **Segun:** Right, so you see, we set activities, we set actions.
 So like, this is where you actually get to specify, like, what do they do effectively, right?
 So let's kind of like dive in here in this implementation.
-So let's go into the object and add two properties called… one is called "actions."
+So let's go into the object and add two properties called… one is called "`actions`."

-<i class="timecode">[00:42:11]</i> **Ben:** Alright. "actions."
+<i class="timecode">[00:42:11]</i> **Ben:** Alright. "`actions`."

-<i class="timecode">[00:42:13]</i> **Segun:** "actions" is an object.
+<i class="timecode">[00:42:13]</i> **Segun:** "`actions`" is an object.

 <i class="timecode">[00:42:16]</i> **Ben:** Alright.

-<i class="timecode">[00:42:17]</i> **Segun:** And then we'll put in, like, decrementValue — a function called decrementValue and an incrementValue function.
+<i class="timecode">[00:42:17]</i> **Segun:** And then we'll put in, like, `decrementValue` — a function called `decrementValue` and an `incrementValue` function.
 These will serve as the implementations for this, for the strings above.

-And then the other one is "activities," just like you'd guess.
-So the other key you can put in there is "activities."
+And then the other one is "`activities`," just like you'd guess.
+So the other key you can put in there is "`activities`."

 <i class="timecode">[00:42:42]</i> **Ben:** Alright, yep.

 <i class="timecode">[00:42:44]</i> **Segun:** Yep.
-And that also takes the trackPointerMove.
+And that also takes the `trackPointerMove`.

 Cool.
 Nice.
 So let's get into… for the sake of time, let's get into, like, what the implementations here would do, right?
 So, I'm gonna just type it in here.
 So every action basically provides you the context, which is that data that you put up there when we started writing this.
 So, that data that included the value and the step?
-That is actually what is included within this decrementValue.
+That is actually what is included within this `decrementValue`.
 So, I mean, all of these implementations get the context.
 And if you scroll all the way up, you see that the context is actually an object.
 If you can scroll up now, let's just take a look at that context one more time.
 The context includes the value and the step size, right?

 So let's just start with this basic implementation.
-And what we do here, when you see decrementValue, basically what this means is you grab the context of value, and you're basically decreasing the value.
+And what we do here, when you see `decrementValue`, basically what this means is you grab the context of value, and you're basically decreasing the value.

 <i class="timecode">[00:43:56]</i> **Ben:** Mm-hmm.

 <i class="timecode">[00:43:58]</i> **Segun:** And that is as far as, like, implementation goes.
-And then the incrementValue is basically, like, incrementing the value.
-And that is as far as, like, incrementValue goes.
+And then the `incrementValue` is basically, like, incrementing the value.
+And that is as far as, like, `incrementValue` goes.
 It may seem like… I mean, this is, like…

 This looks, like, so simple, but, like, literally this is the core idea or core concept behind the state machine itself.